Huangpu, Guangzhou: History

 During the Canton trade, Changzhou was known as "Dane's Island" and used by Danish crews for repairs and burials.
 It lay on the eastern side of the Huangpu or "Whampoa" anchorage, named for Huangpu Island (now Pazhou in Haizhu District).
 The Whampoa Military Academy was founded on Changzhou in 1924.

 Huangpu district played an important role in China's economic development.
 Originally called "Guangzhou Development District", it was one of the first economic and technological development districts in China.

 On 12 February 2014, Luogang District was dissolved by China's central government and its area added to Huangpu.

 According to historical records, the family of one of the first two Chinese to immigrate to Germany in 1821/22 originally came from Huangpu.
 In an 1822 essay for the magazine Isis, Lorenz Oken described the two Chinese immigrants as "Aßing von Heong San, Aho von Wong Bu".
 As Rainer Schwarz argues, "Wong Bu" refers to the old transliteration "Whampoa", which means the family of Aho (whose actual name appears to have been FENG Yaxue) originated from the area that is today Huangpu District.

+The new Huangpu district covers an area of 480.56 square kilometers.

+Population

+As of the end of 2021, Whampoa District had a resident population of 1,197,900, with a population density of 2,474 people per square kilometer.
+The total household population was 636,600, an increase of 36,300 over the previous year, or a year-on-year increase of 6.1%.
+The birth rate of the household population was 17.6 per thousand, the death rate was 3.8 per thousand, and the natural population growth rate was 13.8 per thousand.

 Administrative divisions

+In September 2017, Huangpu District and Guangzhou Development District were deeply integrated.On September 18, 2018, Luogang Street was abolished and new Luogang Street and Changling Street were established; Lilian Street and East District Street were abolished and Yunpu Street was established.On March 7, 2019, Nine Dragons Town was abolished and Xinlong Town, Nine Buddhas Street and Longhu Street were established; on March 27, Yunpu Street was put up for establishment; on March 28, Changling Street was established; on March 30, the new Luogang Street was established.